…pictures of old radios, valve sets, transistors radios and even more. I’ll come to them in a moment, but first consider this.

 Now, in these times of 2020 when lockdown has become a word in constant usage, other TV companies are finding new ways to socially distance their camera operators.
 One idea has been to put mini cameras on dogs.
 Absolutely.
 Celebrity Snoop Dogs.
 Really.
-It even has its own fan page ready and waiting.

 So this is evidence, if any were needed, that Channel 4 will take some unusual pitches.
 Perhaps then my idea could work: how about “Celebrity Wireless Sets” (Stop yawning at the back).
 The task for the panel would be to guess who the celebrity is just from looking at their radios.
 I know what you’re thinking.
 But, it’s no less daft than putting cameras designed for bicycle helmets onto dogs.
 Is it?
 Well, is it?
 Be honest.

 1 So, at number 1, from around 1952 there’s this, which was a wedding present to my parents (before I was born.
 Apparently).
 I had new valves and capacitors put in about fifteen years ago.
 Switching it on reminds me of the Ed Ruscha painting “Smells Like Back of Old Hot Radio“, on display at the Tate Modern in London.
 The great thing about Ruscha in that 70s period was that you got exactly what it said in the title.
 Go on, follow the link.
 It always makes me smile.